2591 - Health Program Coordinator II

 How To Apply

-Candidates will be prompted to complete a Supplemental Questionnaire as a part of the online employment application.
-The Supplemental Questionnaire is a self-report checklist that is designed to evaluate if candidates meet the minimum qualifications for this position.
+Supplemental Questionnaire (Weight: Qualifying): Candidates will be prompted to complete a Supplemental Questionnaire as part of the online employment application.
+The Supplemental Questionnaire is designed to evaluate if candidates meet the minimum qualifications for this position.
+Qualified candidates will be invited to participate in the next step of the selection procedure.

 Having a conviction history does not automatically preclude you from a job with the City.